vlnraf/dotfiles/README.md

 >    - or like here [comp](https://www.reddit.com/r/linux4noobs/comments/890gxm/making_the_compose_key_permanent/)

-A special thanks to [DistroTube](https://distrotube.com/) that give me the opportunity to take his dotfiles as an example.
+A special thanks to [DistroTube](https://distrotube.com/) from which i took inspiration.